 In the state of Florida anyone between the ages of 16 & 17 looking to get a tattoo must have a guardian consent form signed and notarized.
 The guardian must also be present during the tattoo process.
 However, we reserve the right to deny any tattoo designs we believe are not suitable for a minor.
 We believe a tattoo is a responsible decision and must be reflected in your design, before we will accept the project.
 We require a consultation before any tattoos can be scheduled and this policy is strictly enforced with minors.

-We will not tattoo face, hands, fingers or the side of the neck of a minor.
+We will NOT tattoo the face, hands, fingers or neck of a minor.

 We reserve the right to not work with any client (particularly a minor)